dhr. dr. T. (Teun) Munnik

 PI-PLCs have been classified into six different subfamilies, i.e. β, γ, δ, ε, η and ζ, based on their domain structure and organization, (Figure; Munnik & Testerink, 2009).
-Mammalian cells contain all six isoforms (13 in total), whereas plants only exhibit one, i.e PLCζ, the class that lacks the Pleckstrin Homology (PH) domain that is present in all other PI-PLCs.
-In mammalian cells, PLCζ is only expressed in sperm.
+Mammalian cells contain all six isoforms (13 in total), whereas plants only exhibit one, i.e PLCζ, the class that lacks the Pleckstrin Homology (PH) domain present in all other PI-PLCs.
+In mammalian cells, PLCζ is specifically expressed in sperm.

 PLCζ represents the most simple PI-PLC isoform, only consisting of the catalytic X- and Y-domain, an EF-hand domain and a C2 lipid-binding domain.
 Other subfamilies contain, besides the beforementioned domains, conserved sequences that allow them to be regulated by e.g. heterotrimeric G-proteins (PLCβ), tyrosine kinases (PLCγ), or Ras (PLCε).
 How PLCδ, -η and -ζ isoforms are regulated is not clear but may involve Ca2+.

 Domain structure and organization of PI-PLC isozymes.
 Plant PLCs belong to the most simple group, the PLCζ.
 PLCη undergoes alternative splicing, generating variable C termini with a PDZ-binding motif being only present in the longer forms.

 Abbreviations: EF, EF-hand domain; PH, Pleckstrin homology domain; RA, Ras-binding domain; RasGEF, guanine-nucleotide-exchange factor for Ras; SH, Src homology domain; X and Y, catalytic domain.

 Lipid Signaling in Plants .
 Series: Plant Cell Monographs,